This comprehensive eBook might just be our greatest achievement yet! You’ll get

 - Sharing and Presenting.
-The infographic helps members of the sales team convert prospects.
+The sales team uses the infographic in meetings that convert; it helps them close the deal.
 It also strengthens the organization’s inbound marketing efforts.

 - Social.
 Thanks to their built-in social functionality, presentation management systems also provide qualitative feedback.
 Employees can comment on the infographic to share their thoughts on what can be done to improve it further.

 - Reporting.
 Presentation management solutions provide quantitative analytics.
-Managers will be able to see if the infographic is being used or if it hasn’t been touched in a while.
+Managers will be able to see who used the infographic, in what context, when, etc. or if it hasn’t been used at all.

 In the previous section, we discussed the presentation loop and how it can be leveraged by companies to deliver more value to their customers.
 In this section, we’ll explore and discuss the tangible features a presentation management solution requires in order to achieve the above.
 We will then elaborate on each of the elements in the following diagram to further explain how, specifically, presentation management translates into better business outcomes.